Osferay/NilGroups/README.md

 # Cites

-> - Eddie H. Lo.
+1. Eddie H. Lo.
 Finding intersections and normalizers in finitely generated nilpotent groups.
 J. Symbolic Comput., 25(1):45–59, 1998.
-> - Charles C. Sims.
-Computation with finitely presented groups, volume 48 of Encyclopedia of Mathematics and its Applications.
+2. Charles C. Sims.
+Computation with finitely presented groups.
+Volume 48 of Encyclopedia of Mathematics and its Applications.
 Cambridge University Press, Cambridge, 1994.
-> - B. Eick and G. Ostheimer.
+3. B. Eick and G. Ostheimer.
 On the orbit-stabilizer problem for integral matrix actions of polycyclic groups.
 Mathematics of Computation,72(243):1511–1529, 2003.
-> - B. Eick and O. F. Ayala.
+4. B. Eick and O. Fernández Ayala.
 The conjugacy problem and canonical representatives in finitely generated nilpotent groups.
+J. Symbolic Comput.
+130:102422, 2025.